golang-auth/go-gssapi-c/README.md

 ### FreeBSD

 FreeBSD versions prior to v15 ship with a version of Heimdal that was forked a long time ago.
-FreeBSD 15 ship with a modern MIT version instead.
+FreeBSD 15 ships with a modern MIT version instead.
 As with MacOS, this base implementation will be used by default.
-On FreeBSD 15 it is necessary to supply the `fbsdmit` build tag to include the correct libraries - we will remove this requirement once FreeBSD 14 is deprecated.
+On FreeBSD 15 it is necessary to supply the `usepkgconf` build tag to include the correct libraries - we will remove this requirement once FreeBSD 14 is deprecated.

-The ports tree can be used to install a more modern Heimdal version or MIT Kerberos and that version can be used by this provider by supplying the `usepkgconf` build tag.
+The ports tree can be used to install a more modern Heimdal version (or MIT Kerberos before FBSD 15) and those versions can be used by this provider by supplying the `usepkgconf` build tag.
 Note that it is not possible to support both MIT Kerberos and Heimdal from ports simultaneously.